 Many apparent engine problems can be caused through inaccurate tachometers.
 Where engine performance is observed to be outside limits, the tachometer should be checked against a calibrated instrument.
 Tachometer sender gap is 0.4mm (0.016").
-When using two tags behind flywheel sender must have at least 60% covering by the tag.
+When using the 2 tags behind the flywheel, sender must have at least 60% covering by tag.
 Ensure both tags are equal distance from sender.